Letters From Swaziland

 I decided to come here at the end of January as I wanted to hold my money even and wait out the winter.
 (Also as the cease fire was due to end on Feb.
 5 I wanted to get away from a border area – it was since extended until Mar.
 7).

-The skies are full of jets that fly at ear and nerve-shattering levels of 500 feet and lower – often several at a time.
+The skies are full of jets that fly at ear- and nerve-shattering levels of 500 feet and lower – often several at a time.
 Young uniformed soldiers – male and female – are everywhere to be seen.
-About half the male soldiers are carrying sub-machine guns and ammunition dips.
-It was a bit disturbing at first to see so many guns in bus, theaters, store etc. , but I’ve worn used to it.
+About half the male soldiers are carrying sub-machine guns and ammunition clips.
+It was a bit disturbing at first to see so many guns in bus, theaters, store etc., but I’ve become used to it.

 Here at Nahsholim, there are no armed soldiers.
 The only soldiers I see are young boys from the kibbutz when they come home on leave.
 At the kibbutz two more bomb shelters have been completed bringing the number to four.
 Tonight one of them will be used as a discotheque.